 This class runs on Thursdays from 7-9 p.m.
 The first lesson is at 7 p.m. for $10/person.
 Stay for the second hour and lesson for just $5 more.
-Lessons are Thursdays except October 10 and 17, November 28 and December 26.
+Lessons for 2019 end on Thursday, November 21

 The Rumba began with African Slaves of Cuba more than 400 years ago, dancing an exotic pantomime under the spell of elemental music.
 Since its introduction to the USA in the early 30s, the social Rumba has been a favorite, characterized by smooth and subtle hip motion, and rather heavy walking steps.
 Of the three styles of Rumba introduced to the USA - the Son-Rumba, or Rumba; the Bolero-Rumba, or Bolero and the Guaracha-Rumba, only the two former maintained popularity.
 The latter faded from vogue in the 40s with the introduction of the Mambo.